bricks-dev/binance-data-analysis-stack/README.md

 when creating a new gpg key on your aws, you need to use a **DIFFERENT** email address, otherwise `git secret reveal` will not work

+To tell someone a secret, make sure you have gawk installed `sudo apt-get install gawk`

 #### start binance_orderbook.py
 remember to use fastai
 `source activate fastai`